0dayz4dayz/0dayz4dayz/README.md

 ---

 ## 🕵️ for the select few
-If you know who i am,and i know a select few will...you can guess why im doing this,and since my entire profile is on file im sure this was predicted and planned for...unless i intentionally counteed your full house
+If you know who i am,and i know a select few will...you can guess why im doing this,and since my entire profile is on file im sure this was predicted and planned for...unless like...it wasnt

 All i wanted was to be left alone,you all brought this upon yourselves and it is very unlikely to stop and you know how long i can keep this up for.